Spiritual Direction for the Woman Being Called to the Way of the Cross…and to New Life in Christ.

 I offer:

-At times, elements of coaching may emerge, particularly around clarity, agency, or integration, but always within a larger posture of spiritual accompaniment.
-You are never pushed toward outcomes or decisions, but only ever invited into deepening and growth.
+At times, elements of coaching may emerge when appropriate, particularly around clarity, agency, or integration, but always within a larger posture of spiritual accompaniment.
+You are never pushed toward outcomes or decisions, only ever invited into deepening and growth.

 How We Practice